LucaCappelletti94/keras_ding/README.rst

         ]
     )

-What acount a custom sound?
+What abount a custom sound?
 Just pass it as an argument.

 .. code:: python